 Resolution Solution: Your Pet's New Year’s Resolutions

-America’s best-loved pet insurer shares paw-approved resolutions for a healthy 2014
+America’s best-loved pet insurance provider shares paw-approved resolutions for a healthy 2014

 PHILADELPHIA (January 6, 2014) – With January comes promises for healthy habits, Pinterest-worthy projects and fit finances in the coming year.
 As personal goals are set for 2014, Petplan reminds pet parents to include furry friends on the list of resolutions.